Your Calendar. Your Inbox. Your Briefings. Handled Before You Ask.

 Quick answer

 An AI executive assistant automates the high-volume coordination work that keeps executives organized: managing calendars across time zones, triaging inboxes by urgency, compiling morning briefings with schedule and action items, and coordinating travel logistics.
-Pinksheep lets you describe how you want your day managed in plain English and builds an agent that connects Google Calendar, Slack, email, and the other tools you already use.
-Your agents ask before they act, so outbound actions stay under your control.
+Pinksheep lets you describe how you want your day managed in plain English and builds an AI assistant that connects Google Calendar, Slack, email, and the other tools you already use.
+Your assistant asks before it acts, so outbound actions stay under your control.

 AI Executive Assistant helps your team handle repetitive work in plain English.
 Pinksheep connects to Google Calendar, Slack, and email, shows you the plan, and helps you stay in control before anything important changes.